ealdent/simple-random/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with rakefile, version, or history.
+* Commit, but please do not mess with the gemspec, `Rakefile`, `VERSION`, `LICENSE`, or `.travis.yml`.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.

-Bonus points for topic branches.
+HT: This list was modified from the default instructions that ship with [jeweler](https://github.com/technicalpickles/jeweler).

 ## Copyright